 Alabama's other top running back, freshman T.J.
 Yeldon, finished with 108 yards on 21 rushes as the Tide gained 264 of their 529 total yards on the ground.

 The first break of the game came early.

 After Alabama drove 82 yards for a touchdown on its first possession, Notre Dame was forced to punt on the ensuing drive.

 Alabama's Christion Jones muffed the punt, but Notre Dame's recovery was nullified by a penalty on Matthias Farley for kick-catch interference.

 Instead of Notre Dame taking over at Alabama's 24-yard line, it was first-and-10 Tide at its own 39.
-Alabama proceeded to drive 61 yards in 10 plays for its second touchdown on McCarron's 3-yard pass to tight end Michael Williams on first-and-goal.
+The Tide then proceeded to drive 61 yards in 10 plays for its second touchdown on AJ McCarron's 3-yard pass to tight end Michael Williams on first-and-goal.